-A Handsomely Decorated Henry Rifle Honoring the Last Chief of the Comanches & The 125th Anniversary of the Red River War
+A Handsomely Decorated Henry Rifle Honoring the Last War Chief of the Comanches & The Red River War of 1874-75

 Right side features a highly detailed depiction of the Battle of Adobe Walls, with Indian warriors from various tribes circling and attacking the barren outpost.
 While buffalo hunters fire their rifles at the raiders, several warriors attempt to enter the building from the roof.
 The scene is identified with the legend “Battle of Adobe Walls.”
 Additionally, a portrait of Quanah Parker in his Comanche war chief headdress is featured to the right, with the Parker Family’s distinctive Star House below.
 With its distinctive 22 stars on the roof, it was Quanah’s haven until his death in 1911.
 The artwork on both sides of the receiver is framed by flowing scrollwork to complement the illustrations.